* GET FREE SHIPPING ON ORDERS $50 OR MORE! *

 A tomato that is truly allowed to ripen on the vine has so much more taste to it.
 The only way to know if you are eating a truly ripened tomato is to grow it yourself or become friends with someone who grows their own.

 And do not be fooled by farmers markets.
-We have bought tomatoes from them that tasted like cardboard.
+We have bought tomatoes from them that tasted like cardboard even worse than what the stored offered.
 The difference was in price.
 They charged a higher price for a "home grown" tomato that was no more homegrown that what I purchased in the store.

 Tomatoes come in many different shapes, sizes and colors.
 They are usually divided by their size.

 There are beefsteak tomatoes which can weight up to a pound or more.
 One slice of these can cover a whole sandwich or hamburger.
 These are usually round.

 There are slicing tomatoes which are 6 to 8 ounces in size.
 They can be used in salads and for sandwiches or hamburgers as well but you may need several slices.
 These are usually round.

 There are plum and paste tomatoes which are about 4 to 6 ounces in size.
 They are used for salsas, sauces, ketchup and tomato paste.
 They are usually oblong and have less water content than beefsteak and slicing tomatoes.

 There are cherry tomatoes which are the size of a cherry.
 These are usually about 1 to two ounces in size.
 They are used for snack eating or salads.
 They are usually round but there are some that are pear shaped.